smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Open with admin privileges actions

-These actions give you a choice of actions for right click on a text based file to edit with admin privileges.
+These actions give you a choice of applications to edit text based files with admin privileges.

 The sudo_nano action and associated script will open the file in nano a terminal based text editor, elevating privileges only if necessary.